healthchecks/healthchecks/templates/docs/configuring_notifications.md

 When an account exceeds its monthly limit, SITE_NAME will:

-* Send a warning email to account's primary email address
+* Send a warning email to the account's primary email address
-* Show a warning message in the **Integrations** page
+* Show a warning message on the **Integrations** page

 ## Repeated Notifications